Skip to main content

 Where does the data in the Business Formation Report come from?

-Business formation data is collected from the Secretary of State or equivalent agency of each state, when available, and cross-checked against the US Census Bureau data.
+Business formation data is collected from the Secretary of State or equivalent agency of each state, when it becomes available.
 Customer sentiment data is collected directly from clients to provide snapshot of economic outlook.

 Is this report politically affiliated?